Animal Farm

 What Kids Can Learn

-Children can learn about the fragility of freedom, the importance of questioning authority, and how slogans and promises can be twisted to serve selfish agendas.
-It's a lesson in critical analysis of power structures.
+Children can learn about the consequences of unchecked power, the importance of vigilance in protecting rights, and how easily noble goals can be corrupted.
+It encourages critical analysis of leadership and societal structures.

 Key Topics Discussed